salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2016-09-01-add-beacons.md

 > To troubleshoot information related to beacons in the InitializationStatus that is returned during the SDK's initialization call, see [initialization status]({{ site.baseurl }}/trouble-shooting/init-status.html) documentation.

-#### 4. Request location permission
+#### 4. Request permissions

+* ##### Location permissions

    To enable proximity messaging, request the required location permissions from your users at runtime.
 For users on devices running Android Q, request both the `ACCESS_FINE_LOCATION` and `ACCESS_BACKGROUND_LOCATION` permissions.
 For users on devices older than Android Q, you can request only the `ACCESS_FINE_LOCATION` permission.

+* ##### Bluetooth permission

+  To enable proximity messaging, request the required location permissions from your users at runtime.
+For users on devices running Android S and above, request the `BLUETOOTH_SCAN` permission.

 See [Request App Permissions](https://developer.android.com/training/permissions/requesting.html) for more information on requesting runtime permissions.
-See [Android Q privacy change](https://developer.android.com/preview/privacy/device-location) documentation for more information on this change.
+See [Android Q privacy change](https://developer.android.com/preview/privacy/device-location) documentation for more information on location permission change.

 #### 5. Enable beacon messaging at runtime

-Once the permission is granted you can enable beacon notification by calling `enableProximityMessaging()`.
+Once all the permissions are granted you can enable beacon notification by calling `enableProximityMessaging()`.

 {% include gist.html sectionId="enable_beacon_message" names="8.x,7.x" gists="https://gist.github.com/sfmc-mobilepushsdk/15ec0557f76e3a0b01305c5e987036bf.js,https://gist.github.com/sfmc-mobilepushsdk/4cece3020878bbf654bc596d901b0ca3.js" %}